columnflow/columnflow/docs/user_guide/shifts.md

 In such cases, it is common practice to generate dedicated samples that need to traverse the complete workflow.

 Facilitating this situtation requires a certain amount of (columnflow-external) overhead.
-Currently, the metadata database that stores the information about the datasets and processes needs to defined with a {external+order:py:class}`~order.dataset.DatasetInfo` object.
+Currently, the metadata database that stores the information about the datasets and processes needs to be defined with a {external+order:py:class}`~order.dataset.DatasetInfo` object.
 This object needs to define the nominal as well as the varied datasets in the {external+order:py:attr}`~order.dataset.Dataset.info` attribute.
 For more information, please consider the corresponding section in the [general columnflow structure](./structure.md#analysis-campaign-and-config) section.